self-care = social justice.

 “i do what’s best for me, so i can be the best version of me for others.”

-here's what that looks like:
+is what that looks like.)

 Comments